HHamann-SBU/GridSearch/README.md

-This are prototypes for GridSearch.
+These are prototypes for GridSearch.